Thattathin Marayathu: Plot

-While in police custody, he meets a sympathetic S.I Premkumar (Manoj K Jayan) who decides to help the lovers unite.
-Vinod tries to find a way to communicate with Aisha and asks Hamza who is Aisha's tutor and cousin to help him.
+The narrative comes back to the present day.
+With the help of SI Premkumar and his friends Vinod tries to find a way to communicate with Aisha and asks Hamza who is Aisha's tutor and cousin to help him.
 Hamza, who is in love with Vinod's sister, agrees to help Vinod.
 Vinod opens a Purdah shop and asks Aisha to inaugurate the shop.
 She agrees to do so without her parents knowing.
-During the inauguration, she meets Vinod parents, Vindo's parents are very much happy with Aisha despite her religion.
-This is, however, discovered and she is then put into house-arrest by her father's elder brother, Abdul Khader.
+During the inauguration, she meets Vinod's parents, who are very much happy with Aisha despite her religion.
+This is, however, discovered by and she is then put into house-arrest by her father's elder brother, Abdul Khader.
 An accident in Khader's factory leads to a communal riot resulting in Aisha's father Abdul Rahman being attacked.
-Due to this, the family decide to move to Trivandrum the very next day.Aisha and Vinod met one final time that rainy night, with tears mingling with the downpour, as they sorrowfully accepted that her family would not allow them to be together.
-The next day, Abdul Rahman(Sreenivasan) has a change of heart, because he already seen his first daughter's life get spoiled due to his silence and decides to let Aisha to live with the person she loves.
+Due to this, the family decide to move to Trivandrum the very next day.
+Aisha and Vinod met one final time on a rainy night, with tears mingling with the downpour, as they sorrowfully accepted that her family would not allow them to be together.
+The next day, Abdul Rahman has a change of heart, because he already seen his first daughter's life get spoiled due to his silence and decides to let Aisha to live with the person she loves.

 Aisha calls Vinod but finds that Vinod's phone is switched off and he is nowhere to be seen.
-Finally, with the help of SI Premkumar(Manoj K Jayan), they find him in sitting by the pier and Aisha proposes him to marry her.
+Finally, with the help of SI Premkumar, they find him sitting by the pier and Aisha proposes him to marry her.
 Vinod asks to kiss her which she agrees.
-This kissing scene narrated with a short sarcastic dialogue from Abdu(Aju Varghese) gives a complete satisfaction to audience.
+This kissing scene narrated with a short sarcastic dialogue from Abdu, ending the film.

 The scene shifts back to the first scene at the same pier where Vinod prays to God to get that beautiful girl he saw and as he leaves, a woman calls out to the little girl as 'Aisha'.

 Production

-Thattathin Marayathu is Vineeth Sreenivasan's second directorial venture and was produced by Lumiere Film Company, a production house owned by Vineeth's father Sreenivasan and actor Mukesh and Executive Producer Antony Edakochi.
-The film began its shooting in April 2012 at Thalassery and Kannur.
+Thattathin Marayathu is Vineeth Sreenivasan's second directorial venture and was produced by Lumiere Film Company, a production house owned by Vineeth's father Sreenivasan, actor Mukesh, and Antony Edakochi.
+The film began its shooting in April 2012 in Thalassery and Kannur.

-Nivin Pauly, Aju Varghese, Bhagath Manuel were cast once again by Vineeth Sreenivasan after their first film, while Isha Talwar was introduced by the cameraman Jomon T. John and was selected.
+Nivin Pauly, Aju Varghese, Bhagath Manuel were cast once again by Vineeth Sreenivasan after their first film, while Isha Talwar was introduced by the cinematographer, Jomon T. John, and was selected.
 Isha Talwar took a four-month voice training class and went through a course to learn Malayalam to ensure her debut was smooth.
 Ahmed Siddique was chosen to play a very similar character like the one he played in the film Salt N' Pepper, although the differences are he plays a typical Muslim guy with an impeccable Thalassery accent.
-Alphonse Puthren did the trailer cut for the film.
+Alphonse Puthren cut the trailer of the film.